 COVID-19 employment tax credits when return filed by a third-party payer.
-If you're the common-law employer of the individuals that are paid qualified sick or family leave wages, paid wages qualifying for the employee retention credit, and/or provided COBRA premium assistance, you're entitled to the credit for the sick and family leave wages, the employee retention credit, and/or the COBRA premium assistance credit, regardless of whether you use a third-party payer (such as a PEO, CPEO, or section 3504 agent) to report and pay your federal employment taxes.
+If you're the common-law employer of the individuals that are paid qualified sick or family leave wages, and/or provided COBRA premium assistance, you're entitled to the credit for the sick and family leave wages, and/or the COBRA premium assistance credit, regardless of whether you use a third-party payer (such as a PEO, CPEO, or section 3504 agent) to report and pay your federal employment taxes.
 The third-party payer isn't entitled to the credits with respect to the wages and taxes it remits on your behalf, or the COBRA premium assistance it remits on your behalf (regardless of whether the third party is considered an "employer" for other purposes).
 With respect to the COBRA premium assistance credit, the preceding sentences assume the common-law employer is the person to whom premiums are payable for purposes of the credit.
 If the insurer or multiemployer plan is the person to whom premiums are payable, the references to employer in this paragraph should be read to refer to the insurer or multiemployer plan, as applicable.